 To date, we and our distribution partners have been able to continue to supply HEPLISAV-B throughout the United States, and currently do not anticipate any interruptions in supply.
 Due to the ongoing COVID-19 global pandemic, most medical centers began restricting access to their facilities and focused on providing care to only the most severely affected patients, beginning in March 2020.
 As states began phasing out restrictions in the middle of 2020, medical centers began operating under limited capacity or with strict social distancing rules.
-There has been a significant reduction in the utilization of adult vaccines (other than COVID-19 vaccines) since the end of the first quarter of 2020, including a reduction in the utilization of HEPLISAV-B which has impacted sales of HEPLISAV-B. While adult hepatitis B vaccine utilization rates have continued to stay below pre-pandemic levels, we have been seeing a gradual recovery in such utilization above all-time lows, but still well below pre-pandemic levels.
+There has been a significant reduction in the utilization of adult vaccines (other than COVID-19 vaccines) since the end of the first quarter of 2020, including a reduction in the utilization of HEPLISAV-B which has impacted sales.
+While adult hepatitis B vaccine utilization rates have continued to stay below pre-pandemic levels, we have been seeing a gradual recovery in such utilization above all-time lows, but utilization is still slightly below pre-pandemic levels.
 Notwithstanding reduced overall utilization of hepatitis B vaccines, HEPLISAV-B nonetheless continues to gain market share in the U.S. hepatitis B adult vaccine market.

 We are continuing to closely monitor the impact of the COVID-19 pandemic on our business and are taking proactive efforts to help protect the health and safety of our workforce, patients and healthcare professionals, and to continue our business operations and advance our goal of bringing important new vaccines to patients as rapidly as possible.
-To help protect the health and safety of our workforce, we implemented a mandatory work-from-home policy for employees who can perform their jobs offsite.
 More recently we have downsized our office space and are embracing a flexible work environment where many employees will be allowed, but not required, to be permanently remote as restrictions lift.
 In the conduct of our business activities, we are also taking actions to help protect the safety of patients and healthcare professionals.
 In the early stages of the pandemic, our field-based personnel reduced in-person customer interactions in healthcare settings and primarily used electronic communication, such as emails, phone calls and video conferences.
-Many health care and contracting professionals at hospitals and other medical institutions with whom our field-based personnel interact began conducting a greater proportion of their work from their homes and were facing additional demands on their time during the COVID-19 pandemic.
+Many healthcare and contracting professionals at hospitals and other medical institutions with whom our field-based personnel interact began conducting a greater proportion of their work from their homes and were facing additional demands on their time during the COVID-19 pandemic.
 While the different quality of electronic interactions as compared with in-person interactions, as well as the reduced quantity of interactions during the COVID-19 pandemic, impacted the effectiveness of our sales personnel, we have gradually moved back to in-person interactions in many cases.
-With the rise of new variants, and related precautions, however, our customers' procurement activities and those of our collaborators continue to be impacted which could negatively affect our overall product sales.
+If there is a rise in new variants, and related precautions, however, our customers' procurement activities and those of our collaborators may continue to be impacted which could negatively affect our overall product sales.
 It is possible that we may have to limit in-person engagement again in the future.

-Our HEPLISAV-B post-marketing follow-up has been completed.
+Our HEPLISAV-B post-marketing follow-up study has been completed.
 In April 2021, we announced the results of the post-marketing study assessing the rates of occurrence of acute myocardial infarction ("AMI") in persons receiving HEPLISAV-B compared with Engerix-B. The results provided evidence that there is no increased risk of AMI associated with vaccination with HEPLISAV-B compared to Engerix-B. We expect data from the autoimmune portion of our observational study to be made available in the fourth quarter of 2022.
 Our HEPLISAV-B dialysis study has also been completed.
 Final immunogenicity results included a seroprotection rate of 89.3% with high levels of anti-HBs antibodies.
 Safety data showed HEPLISAV-B was well tolerated and no safety concerns were observed.